authplz/authplz-core/DESIGN.md

 - Testing recoveries (non distruptive) to keep people in practice.
 If using named keys, test by requesting names.

+### OAuth Clients
+A variety of clients can be enrolled based on user account priviledges

+#### Authorisation Code (Explicit) Grant
+For trusted services, created by administrators, available to all users.

+#### Authorisation Code (Implicit) Grant
+For services that do not have secret storage, created by and available to individual users.

+#### Client Credentials Grant
+For end devices, created by and available to individual users.

+#### Introspection
+Explicit grants can be provided with the "introspection" scope, allowing introspection of other tokens using these credentials.
+This allows trusted services to evaluate the validity of credentials for broker-like behaviour.

+#### Refresh Token Grant
+Allows tokens to be refreshed / reissued.
+Available with both Authorization Code grant types.

 ## Questions

 - How do we manage password resets with/without 2fa?